 Yunnan Budget Tour: Zhongdian town (Shangri La)

-The trip in the shadow of Haba Mountain from Tiger Jump Gorge to Zhongdian is a scenic treat.
+The trip in the shadow of Haba Mountain from Tiger Leaping Gorge to Zhongdian is a scenic treat.
 The road winds endlessly from the Tiger Leaping Gorge up to the Tibetan Plateau.

 The city of Zhongdian, which is often called Shangri La, is located at 3'200m in the northern Yunnan province.
 The name Shangri La is probably an allusion to Shangri La, which is described by James Hilton in his novel "The Lost Horizon".

-The friendly Tibetans, the constantly spinning prayer wheels and drums and the dark blue sky are clear indicators that you are now on Tibetan soil.
+The friendly Tibetans, the constantly spinning prayer wheels and the colorful prayer flags fluttering in the dark blue sky are clear indicators that you are now on Tibetan soil.

 In Zhongdian (Shangri-La) you can visit the Tibetan Songtsam Monastery, which was inaugurated in the middle of the 18th century by the 5th Dalai Lama himself.

 You will have enough time to take an extended stroll along the cobble stoned alleys of Old Town Zhongdian.

 In the afternoon you can take a wonderful bicycle tour around the beautiful Napa Lake from Zhongdian.
 Napa Lake is located just outside Zhongdian and is surrounded by a quiet road.
 The distance of the bicycle tour around the Napa Lake is about 30km and is easy to manage.

 On your Yunnan Budget tour you will stop in Shaxi.
 The idyllic village of Shaxi was an important and prosperous trading station on the "Tea and Horse Road", where mainly tea from Xishuangbanna was transported to Tibet and vice versa salt and horses (hence the name "Tea and Horse Route") were transported to the Yunnan province.